WuerthPhoenix/tornado/src/executor/script/doc/README.md

 }
 ```

-- An action that is valid as the script does not have placeholders:
+- An action that is valid since the script does not have placeholders:
 ```json
 {
     "id": "script",